nathanlane/industrialpolicyclass/README.md

 ## Office Hours, Communication, & Advising.

-__E-Mail__ - It always helps to refer to the module in the header of your mail (__"Industrial Policy Class..."__).
+__E-Mail__ - It always helps to refer to the module name in the header of your mail (__"Industrial Policy Class..."__).

 I do my best to answer e-mails quickly.
 If for some reason you do not get a response, just nudge me.
-Especially with remote teaching, it's not uncommon for things to fall through the cracks.
+Especially with remote teaching, things can fall through the cracks.
+You can also reach out to me of the Teams Group as well.

 __Office Hours__  -  I will hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
 I will provide a link to the Zoom office hours room for this.

-You can also schedule individual Zoom meetings with me for more extensive discussions.
-Just email me.

 - Week 6 - Thursday, 5:30 PM - 6:30 PM
 - Week 7 - Thursday, 5:30 PM - 6:30 PM
 - Week 8 - Thursday, 5:30 PM - 6:30 PM
 - Week 9 - Thursday, 5:30 PM - 6:30 PM

+You can also schedule individual Zoom meetings with me for more extensive discussions.
+Just email me.

 *********